 Is the JST published by the RLDS Church correct?

-The RLDS Church (Community of Christ) published the entire JST of the Bible that Joseph completed in his life time, whereas the LDS Church only published about 1/3 of the translations.
+The RLDS Church (Community of Christ) published the entire JST of the Bible that Joseph completed in his life time, whereas the LDS Church only published about one-third of the translations.
 The problems that occur in the RLDS version are an issue only if those verses are also considered by the LDS Church as translated by Joseph Smith.
 Is that the case?

 This cannot be an unfinished translation of the Bible as indicated by this article in the June, 1992 Ensign under 'I have a Question':"Why does the LDS edition of the Bible not contain all of the corrections and additions made by Joseph Smith? "